 What Will I Learn?

-How to overcome bias against women
+How to overcome both conscious and unconscious bias against women

 How to avoid perfectionism, build confidence and trust your own message

-How to build work-life balance
+How to achieve a successful work-life balance and

 If men make money or are powerful, they win.
 Women are somehow supposed to be above that yet women are left with all the responsibility of running a home and succeeding at work while having no real understanding of what success looks like.
 This video poses a new definition.